johndrinkwater/PSN-to-Steam/README.md

 And for cases where there is no mapping, set the field to false `"mapping":false`.

+Games without Platinum trophies have their trophy mapping start at 0 (zero) just like any title, but for these "0" should be mapped unless there are exceptional circumstances.
+See Braid (NPWR00863_00)

 Optionally you can include a `"note"` to give extra details, preferably for the cases where there are unmappable details with -1 being used.